YAG-Gallery/yag/Documentation/Yag-YetAnotherGallery/Changelog/Index.rst

          2.3.0

    :Changes:
+         ADD: UncachedItemList as PluginMode

-         ADD: UncachedItemList as PluginModeADD: Flexform configurable filter to pick random items from itemList (sponsored byviazenetti.de)ADD:
+         ADD: Flexform configurable filter to pick random items from itemList (sponsored byviazenetti.de)

-         Links of ImageList items can be configured via flexform to link to another page and trigger YAG actions there.ADD: A flag in flexform can be used to reset the contextADD: PagerType can be set via typoscript.
+         ADD: Links of ImageList items can be configured via flexform to link to another page and trigger YAG actions there.

+         ADD: A flag in flexform can be used to reset the context

-         Availabe are “default” and “delta”ADD: YAG now officially supports all image-Types supportet by TYPO3ADD: #44570 YAG respects meaningfulTempFilePrefix in resolution filenames
+         ADD: PagerType can be set via typoscript.
+Availabe are “default” and “delta”

+         ADD: YAG now officially supports all image-Types supportet by TYPO3

+         ADD: #44570 YAG respects meaningfulTempFilePrefix in resolution filenames

          CHG: Improved Flexform Structure

          Lots of code-refactoring and clean-up!

+         FIX: XMP Parser

-         FIX: XMP ParserFIX: Mimetype is now set correctlyFIX: Bug #43846 Invalid character in TS configuration for T3 < 6.0FIX: Bug #44505 Cash fails with RealURL hook because of an error in the url hashingFIX: Bug
+         FIX: Mimetype is now set correctly

+         FIX: Bug #43846 Invalid character in TS configuration for T3 < 6.0

+         FIX: Bug #44505 Cash fails with RealURL hook because of an error in the url hashing

-         #44517 RealURL hook won´t work when plugin is inserted into root
+         FIX: Bug #44517 RealURL hook won´t work when plugin is inserted into root page

-         pageFIX: Bug #44556 Frontend uploading: images are not saved on the server
+         FIX: Bug #44556 Frontend uploading: images are not saved on the server

  - :Version: